-Points are awarded for both scenarios at both test speeds with low and high beams (Table 5).
-Points are then weighted by multiplying the crossing adult points by two (Table 6).
-Specific crossing and stationary adult points are further weighted based on the availability and speed range of high beam assist.
+Points are awarded for the daytime child scenario at both test speeds and the nighttime adult scenarios at all the test speeds with low and high beams (Table 4).
+Points are then weighted by multiplying the crossing-child and crossing-adult points by 2 (Table 5).
+Specific crossing- and stationary-adult points are further weighted based on the availability and speed range of high beam assist.

-For vehicles with high beam assist, individual scores are multiplied by two based on the activation speed of the high beam assist.
-For instance, if high beam assist for a vehicle activates at 30 km/h or greater, the scores for high beam scenarios above 30 km/h are multiplied by two and the scores for low beam scenarios below 30 km/h are multiplied by two.
-See the example in Table 7.
-The final weighted score is divided by 6 to get the rating.
-The final rating scale is shown in Table 8.
+For vehicles with high beam assist, individual scores are multiplied by 2 based on the activation speed of the high beam assist.
+For instance, if high beam assist for a vehicle activates at 30 km/h or greater, the scores for high beam scenarios above 30 km/h are multiplied by 2 and the scores for low beam scenarios below 30 km/h are multiplied by 2.
+See the example in Table 6.

+A maximum score of 42 is possible.
+The final weighted score is divided by 7 to get the rating.
+The final rating scale is shown in Table 7.